 Religiously speaking, a person cannot find the true love of Christ until he loves Him more than he loves any other person in the world.
 The poet has realized this thing; therefore, he is telling Him that he is ready to sacrifice everything in front of the true love of Christ.
 The poet has committed sins but he knows that his sins have already been redeemed.
 Now, the poet is free from any fear as he has found true love.
 The last line of the stanza convinces us to prefer spiritual love to worldly love “Of true Love, I may know”.

-Analysis of the third stanza of “A Hymn to Christ” enriches the arguments of poet regarding success in the eternal world.
-Many persons prefer the love of God or Christ on worldly love.
+Analysis of the third stanza of “A Hymn to Christ” enriches the arguments of the poet regarding success in the eternal world.
+Many people prefer the love of God or Christ to worldly love.
 What Donne wants is the love of Christ in the next world.
 The same love which he has for Christ in this life.
 After his death, he wants His company.
-Moreover, he prays that his heart be molded towards religion.
+Moreover, he prays that his heart is moulded towards religion.
 If Christ does not care about Donne’s heart then it means that He does not love him.
-To summarize, the third stanza of the poem is about equality of love.
+To summarise, the third stanza of the poem is about the equality of love.

 Stanza IV Analysis:

 The poet has spent a joyful life but he does not consider it useful.
 True life is that, which is spent for religion; for getting the love of Christ.
-Autobiographical analysis of Donne’s life reveals that Donne wants true love of a woman but now from “A Hymn to Christ”, it seems that he has altered his thinking entirely.
-Now, he does not want loyalty of any woman but loyalty in his love towards Christ.
+An autobiographical analysis of Donne’s life reveals that Donne wants true love from a woman but now from “A Hymn to Christ”, it seems that he has altered his thinking entirely.
+Now, he does not want the loyalty of any woman but loyalty in his love towards Christ.
 Donne has focused on spirituality in this stanza.
-In past, he might have love affairs but he did not want them anymore.
+In past, he might have had love affairs but he did not want them anymore.
 What he wants is everlasting peace, which is only available in spirituality.